This easy and simple Lemon Rice is ready to report for side dish duty! Chewy brown rice is jazzed up with lemon zest, juice, and fresh parsley.

 — Kathleen —

+- Easy to Make.
 With a few simple ingredients and a saucepan (an Instant Pot or rice cooker will also do), you can make this insanely flavorful and creamy lemon rice.
-It instantly elevates any meal (try it with Grilled Salmon in Foil) to a whole other level of scrumptiousness!
+It’s really not any harder than making plain rice (neither is Cilantro Lime Rice)!

 - Lemon Juice + Zest.
 For the brightest lemon flavor, add lemon to rice twice: in the rice’s cooking liquid so it absorbs the flavor AND in the finished fluffy rice for an extra burst.
-(Double up on the lemon and serve this recipe with Baked Lemon Chicken.)
+Make sure the juice is freshly squeezed.
+No bottled lemon juice allowedโtrust me, you will notice the difference.

 - Parsley.
 For a fresh-tasting finish of herbaceous flavor.